 Kyoutarou and Yuuki justified in thinking Saki is a newbie here.

-A normal Saki discard would be the eight of bamboo considering its on Yuuki’s discard pile and thus safe.
+A normal Saki discard would be the eight of bamboo considering it is on Yuuki’s discard pile and thus safe.
 That and since this is Saki, the six of bamboo meld is more than likely kan material so she has to discard the eight of bamboo for hand development anyway.

 Ritz skipped until the last round wherein Kyoutaro declared a riichi and discarded one of circles.